Cuba and Japan sign a Memo of Understanding in sports prior to the Tokyo 2020 Summer Olympic Games: Photo: Courtesy EmbaCubaJapon

 Cuba and Japan have signed an agreement related to the upcoming Tokyo 2020 Summer Olympics.
 The visit and its resulting Memorandum of Understanding (MOU) strengthen bilateral sports cooperation between the two countries.

-The Cuban delegation was chaired by Osvaldo Vento, president of National Institute of Physical Education, Sports Recreation (INDER).
+The Cuban delegation was chaired by Osvaldo Vento, president of National Institute of Physical Education, Sports and Recreation (INDER).
 INDER Vice President Jorge Polo, Roberto L. Richards of Cuba’s Olympic Committee, and the Cuban Ambassador to Japan, Carlos Miguel Pereira Hernández were also in attendance.

 Japan’s participation was led by Daichi Suzuki, head of the Japanese Sports Agency.

-The MOU which identified accommodations, services, transportation, logistics training facilities for the Cuban teams prior to the Olympics, was signed by the Mayor of the city of Higashimatsuyama, Koichi Morita, and the President of the Daito Bunka University, Hirofumi Kadowaki.
+The MOU which identified accommodations, services, transportation, logistics and training facilities for the Cuban teams prior to the Olympics, was signed by the Mayor of the city of Higashimatsuyama, Koichi Morita, and the President of the Daito Bunka University, Hirofumi Kadowaki.

 While in Tokyo, the INDER delegation toured the sports facilities in Tokyo and met with the president of the Chunichi Dragons, Japan’s Professional Baseball League (NPB), with which two Cuban baseball players, Raidel Martínez and Ariel Martínez, are under contract.